 SECTION 1: AUTHORITY

-1.1 The Town of West Tisbury, through the Select Board (the Board), and serving as the Permitting Board, regulates the retail sale of food or beverage by Mobile Food Vendors and from Food Trucks (mobile food vendors; see Section 2 herein) pursuant to M.G.L.
-Chapter 101.
+1.1 The Town of West Tisbury (the Town), through the Select Board (the Board), which serves as the Permitting Board, regulates the retail sale of food or beverage by Mobile Food Vendors and from Food Trucks (mobile food vendors; see Section 2 herein) pursuant to M.G.L.
+Chapter 101, as follows.

 SECTION2: PROTOCOL FOR ISSUING A FOOD TRUCK PERMIT